 San Francisco yoga studio founded in December of 2008, yoga mayu is known for being a down to earth yoga studio in San Francisco. yoga mayu is predominantly a progressive Vinyasa yoga studio, drawing its influences from Ashtanga and Hatha traditions.
 Our mission is to provide a genuine and sustainable yoga practice that evolves the physical and emotional health of our students.

-- Intro Special - One Month Membership $65
+- New Student Special - One Month Unlimited $49